Sitefinity/sitefinity-aspnetcore-mvc-samples/src/change-grid-system/README.md

  **MarginRightL** - class that sets L size margin right

 ### FieldSizeClasses
-- set of predefined form field widths
+- set of predefined form field widths (set in the property editor of each form widget)

  **WidthNONE** - class that sets no width
  **WidthS** - class that sets S size width